CaptEmulation/nitrogen-website/source/docs/concepts/permissions.md

     * 'subscribe': issued\_to is authorized to subscribe to messages from principal_for.
     * 'view': issued\_to is authorized to see principal_for in searches.

-* authorized: Boolean declaring if matches to this permission authorizes or forbids it.
+* authorized: Boolean declaring if matches to this permission authorizes or forbids the action.

 * priority: The priority this principal has in relation to other permissions.
 Permissions are walked in priority order and the first match is used to determine if the action is authorized.
 Lower numbers are higher priority.